The same flexibility that makes EC2 appealing can also make it complex, confusing, and unnecessarily costly.

 We’ve also covered Amazon EC2 pricing in this article, featuring On-Demand Instances, Savings Plans, Reserved Instances, and Spot Instances.

-An EC2 instance is a virtual server in the AWS ecosystem that provides the processing, RAM memory, storage, and networking power to run applications.
-Compared to standard virtual machines (VMs), Amazon EC2 instances are unique in several ways, including:
+An EC2 instance is a virtual server in the AWS ecosystem that provides processing, memory, storage, and networking capabilities to run applications.

-AWS offers five categories of Amazon EC2 instances for a variety of use cases.
-Here's a quick overview of EC2 instances available today:
+AWS offers five categories of Amazon EC2 instances for different use cases:

 General Purpose |